How Does ChatGPT Work? A Plain-English Explanation

 Researchers

 Researchers at institutions like Virginia Tech use ChatGPT and similar tools for literature summaries, grant proposal drafting, and improving the clarity of scientific writing.
-The tool can accelerate early-stage drafting and help researchers who are not writing in their first language express their ideas more clearly in English.
+The tool can accelerate early-stage drafting and help researchers who aren't writing in their first language express their ideas more clearly in English.

 However, the risks for researchers are significant.
 Many peer-reviewed journals now require authors to disclose AI tool use in manuscript preparation, and some prohibit it outright.
 ChatGPT's tendency to fabricate citations and statistics with apparent confidence is a serious problem in research contexts where every factual claim must be verifiable.
 A researcher who relies on ChatGPT for factual content without rigorous verification is exposing their work to reputational and professional risk.